230V and 240V Continues Dual Element 9kW Electric Water Heater Thermostat Wiring

 240V Simultaneous Wiring

-Both Lines from the main DB as power supply is connected to the thermostats and heating elements.
-L1 is connected to the left side of both upper thermostat and lower thermostat L3 via 50 amperes circuit breaker and 45 amperes switch.
-The same power supply is connected to the lower thermostat and heating element following by the same circuit breaker and switch.
+Both Lines from the main 120V/240V panel as power supply are connected to the thermostats and heating elements.
+L1 is connected to the left side of both upper thermostat and lower thermostat L3 via 50 amperes circuit breaker and 45 to 50 amperes safety switches.
+The same power supply is connected to the lower thermostat and heating element followed by the same circuit breaker and switch.
 You may use two 30 amperes circuit breakers for two thermostats and heating elements instead of one 50 amperes circuit breaker.

-L4 and T2 terminal of both thermostats are connected to the upper and lower heater elements.
-In case of single circuit breaker (50A), a 5 gauge wire can be used where 10 gauge is suitable in case of two separate circuit barkers each of 30A.
+L4 and T2 terminals of both thermostats are connected to the upper and lower heater elements.
+In case of single circuit breaker (50A), a 6 gauge wire can be used where 10 gauge is suitable in case of two separate circuit barkers each of 30A.

 - How to Wire 120V Simultaneous Water Heater Thermostat?